dib-lab/dammit/doc/dev_notes.md

 #### Take a look at code and tests in the `dammit` directory:

-* The core driver of `dammit` is the `damit/app.py`, which sets up the commandline arguments.
+* The core driver of `dammit` is the `dammit/app.py` file, which sets up the commandline arguments.
 Everything happens here.
 If you want to add an argument, this is where it hapens.
 * There are two subcommand task-handler files: `annotate.py` and `databases.py`
 * Tasks are steps being run, separated into different files.
 For example, the `hmmer.py` file contains all hmmer tasks.
 * The task handler has on logger, pulls from config to figure out where databases are located (all happens in background), some doit stuff happening